-Disability Benefits for Workers Laid Off or Fired During COVID-19
+Disability Benefits Legally Available to Workers Laid Off or Fired During COVID-19

 Unfortunately, many Americans have lost their jobs due to the economic impact of the COVID-19 pandemic.
 State laws provide unemployment benefits in the wake of job loss, but they do not last forever.
 Once unemployment benefits run out, and it becomes clear that your employer will not hire you back after the COVID-19 pandemic subsides, you may want to consider applying for disability benefits through the Social Security Administration of the federal government.